Using Archival Collections

 In all collections, records containing employee records, student grade information and/or social security numbers are restricted for a period of 80 years from the date of creation or until the individual is deceased.

 Note that parts of some collections may be restricted for a period of time as part of our agreement with the donor.
-In addition, many APTS internal records and Congregational records have certain access restrictions.
+In addition, many Austin Seminary administrative records and Congregational records have certain access restrictions.
 Please contact the archivist with any questions about the availability of a collection.

 The Austin Seminary Archives collects and preserves select websites relating to our students, faculty, and staff.
-These resources are currently available by request only.
 For more information, see our web archiving policy (PDF).

 Using Archives: A Guide to Effective Research by Laura Schmidt (Society of American Archivists)